BR1WA/asl-alphabet-detection/README.md

 ## Usage

+### Model Selection
+The frontend allows you to switch between the two models:
+- **MobileNet**: Best for skeleton-based visual recognition
+- **Random Forest**: Best for landmark-based geometric classification

 ### Freeform Practice
 1. Click "Start Webcam" in the Freeform Practice section
+2. Select your preferred model (MobileNet or Random Forest)
-2. Sign ASL letters A-Z in front of your webcam
+3. Sign ASL letters A-Z in front of your webcam
-3. View real-time predictions and confidence scores
+4. View real-time predictions and confidence scores

 ### Letter Practice Mode
 1. Click "Start Practicing" in the Letter Practice Mode section